Linear quantum systems: poles, zeros, invertibility and sensitivity: Fundamental tradeoffs between quantum squeezing and robustness

-By definition, $\mathbb{S}$ describes the sensitivity of the input-output relation $\mathbb{T}$ with respect to the parameter variations in the quantum system under control.
-In this sense, in this paper we still call $\mathbb{S}$ the {\it sensitivity function}.
-In fact, this is the original definition of the sensitivity function in the classical control theory (\cite[Ch.
+By definition, $\mathbb{S}$ describes the sensitivity of the closed-loop input-output relation $\mathbb{T}$ with respect to the parameter variations in the quantum plant $G$.
+In this sense, we call $\mathbb{S}$ the \emph{sensitivity function}.
+In fact, this is the original definition of the sensitivity function in classical control theory; see, e.g., \cite[Ch.
 4]{bode1945network}, \cite[Sect.
 3.4]{DFT13}, \cite[Eq.
 (2.24)]{SP05}, \cite[Ch.
+12]{AM21}.

+If the coherent feedback network in Fig. \ref{fig_LFT} is designed to realize ideal squeezing at some frequency $s_0$ for the input quadrature $j=q$ or $p$, then we need $\alpha+\mathbb{G}_j(s_0)\mathbb{K}_j(s_0) =0$ in Eq. \eqref{Mar15-6}, but by Eq. \eqref{eq:S} this implies the corresponding sensitivity function $\mathbb{S}_j(s_0)=\infty$.
+Thus, if the coherent feedback network is designed to realize ideal squeezing, it will be extremely sensitive to the parameter variations in quantum plant $G$.
+This reveals a fundamental tradeoff between squeezing and system robustness posed by the zeros of the coherent feedback network in Fig. \ref{fig_LFT}.

-12]{AM21}).
-However, as $\mathbb{T}$ in Fig. \ref{fig_LFT} is not the {\it complementary sensitivity function} commonly used in classical control theory (namely, the transfer function from the reference input signal to system output, see, e.g., \cite[Fig. 1]{CI19} and \cite[Fig. 12.9]{AM21}), the well-known complementarity constraint $\mathbb{S}(s)+\mathbb{T}(s)\equiv 1$ no longer applies any more.
-However, since $\mathbb{T}$ characterizes the input-output squeezing and $\mathbb{S}$ characterizes the sensitivity of $\mathbb{T}$ with respect to uncertainties in the quantum plant $\mathbb{G}$, it is still meaningful to investigate $\mathbb{S}(s)+\mathbb{T}(s)$ as it reveals the tradeoff between squeezing and sensitivity.
+Note that the transfer matrix $\mathbb{T}$ in Fig. \ref{fig_LFT} is not the \emph{complementary sensitivity function} commonly used in classical control theory (namely, the transfer function from the measurement noise to the system output, see, e.g., \cite[Fig. 1]{CI19} and \cite[Fig. 12.9]{AM21}), therefore the well-known \emph{complementarity constraint} $\mathbb{S}(s)+\mathbb{T}(s)\equiv 1$ no longer applies.
+Nevertheless, as $\mathbb{T}$ characterizes the input-output squeezing while $\mathbb{S}$ characterizes the sensitivity of $\mathbb{T}$ with respect to uncertainties in the quantum plant $G$, it is still meaningful to investigate $\mathbb{S}(s)+\mathbb{T}(s)$ as it reveals the tradeoff between squeezing and sensitivity.
+The following theorem is the main result of this subsection.

+\begin{theorem} For the coherent feedback network in Fig. \ref{fig_LFT}, $\mathbb{S}+\mathbb{T}$ can take any real values including $\pm \infty$ by selecting appropriate controller and beamsplitter parameters. \end{theorem}